ncatlab/nlab-content/pages/3578.md

 It is modeled by the [[model structure for left fibrations|model structure for right fibrations]].
 For details on this see the discussion at [[(∞,1)-Grothendieck construction]].

-## Motivation: ordinary fibrations in groupoids are left fibrations
+## Motivation: ordinary fibrations in groupoids are right Kan fibrations {#GrothGrpdFibsAreRightKanFibs}

 Ordinary [[fibration fibered in groupoids|categories fibered in groupoids]] have a simple characterization in terms of their [[nerve]]s.
 Let $N : Cat \to sSet$ be the [[nerve]] functor and for $p : E \to B$ a morphism in [[Cat]] (a [[functor]]), let $N(p) : N(E) \to B(N)$ be the corresponding morphism in [[sSet]].